srghma/staking-pols/README.md

 ### burnRewards(address from, uint256 amount) public onlyRole(BURNER_ROLE)

-`burnRewards()` allows an external contract which has been assigned the `BURNER_ROLE` to subtract a certain amount of 'internal rewards' of a specified account.
+`burnRewards()` allows an external contract which has been assigned the `BURNER_ROLE` to **subtract a certain amount of 'internal rewards' of a specified account**.

-This would allow the token sale contract to reduce the amount of 'internal rewards' of a user who was successful to claim a token allocation.
+This would allow the token sale contract to reduce the amount of 'internal rewards' of a user who was successful to claim a token allocation.???
-If the probability to win the token lottery is based on the 'internal rewards', burning internal rewards can be used to setup a mechnism to decrease the chance of a user to win again who just won and received a token allocation.
+If the **probability to win the token lottery is based on the 'internal rewards'**???, burning internal rewards can be used to setup a mechnism to decrease the chance of a user to win again (who just won and received a token allocation).

+so this func is exec every time after each successfull allocation?
+I thought they execlude users who just won in the lottery gem

 ===============================================================================